mina-aq/honeypot_internship/README.md

 In the output, you will have :
 - archive.wprgo : archive file of the recorded site.
 Used for the replay [insert link to replay page]
-- wpr.log : logs of the tool Web Page Replay which is used in recording mode.
+- record_logs/wpr.log : logs of the tool Web Page Replay which is used in recording mode.
-- sitespeed.log : logs of the tool sitespeed.io which is used to vite the URL you want to record.
+- record_logs/sitespeed.log : logs of the tool sitespeed.io which is used to vite the URL you want to record.
-- sitespeed.io_output : output folder of sitespeed.io containing metrics, HAR files, etc...
+- record_logs/sitespeed.io_output : output folder of sitespeed.io containing metrics, HAR files, etc...

 ## Replay